anesupaul-developer/zss/README.md

 2. Additional Stuff I would have done
    - Create a CRUD Repository to manage all CRUD Operations.
+   - Exception handling and Custom Error Messages
+   - Tests for Book and Category

 3. Instructions to run the application
    - Edit the application.properties file.
 Add the server.port, database name, username and password;